STNA Program Description

 Are there any other considerations concerning admission and employment as a nurse aide?

 If an applicant has a previous offense which appears in their criminal background check, the applicant should refer to the Ohio Administrative Code (OAC) Chapter 3701-13 Hiring of Direct Care Provider Employees -05 Disqualifying Offenses which preclude a person from being employed in a position that involves providing direct care to an older adult if the person has been convicted of or pleaded guilty to stipulated offenses contained in the Ohio Revised Code (ORC).

 In addition, the Ohio Department of Health Nurse Aide Registry may revoke a STNA’s certificate if there is a finding of abuse, neglect, or misappropriation of property against an individual.

 What if I am interested in furthering my education to become a licensed nurse in nursing?

-You may choose to pursue continuing your education at Hocking College’s School of Nursing which offers a Diploma in Practical Nursing Program or obtain an Associate of Applied Science in Nursing Degree through the Registered Nursing Program.
+You may choose to pursue continuing your education at Hocking College’s School of Nursing which offers an Associate of Applied Science in Nursing Degree through the Registered Nursing Program.

 Hocking College’s STNA Program is approved by the Ohio Department of Health (ODH) and by the Ohio Department of Higher Education as a technical certificate program.
 The TCEP approval number is 3654178 effective 12/1/2018 — 12/1/2020.